McDegens-DAO/mcburn-js/README.md

 This CLI serves as a personal wallet hygiene tool for forcefully burning a cNFT.

-It is espeically helpful when the cNFT appears to be "unburnable".
+It is espeically helpful when the cNFT appears to be "unburnable" by other means.

 # Solana Program